erasmus-without-paper/ewp-specs-architecture/README.md

 however share any of **your** data yet - you'll need to implement some more APIs to do that.

-For a complete list of APIs - visit [EWP Developers Page][develhub].
+As part of the EWP project, we have designed a couple of APIs.
+Visit [EWP Developers Page][develhub] for more information.

 Hosts, APIs and other components